gianlucasudano/nextsprint-games/README.md

 ### UI Components

 I created both reusable and non-reusable React components.
-There is room for improvement, such as removing hardcoded props and reducing the specificity of some components.
-In other words, certain components could be refactored to be more agnostic, making them more suitable for a growing project.
+To speed up development, some components were intentionally made non-reusable.
+However, with some refactoring, these components can be improved for future scalability.
+For example, the `AddGameLink` component could be refactored to accept props, allowing it to serve as a more generic navigation component that retains a button-like appearance.

 - **Pros**: Enables the creation of simple components, reducing development time.
 - **Cons**: Some components may need to be revisited and made more scalable/extensible.